Nikhila5005/AttendanceManagementSystem/README.md

 - **Attendance Marking**:
   - Depending on the configuration, attendance can be marked via biometric devices, web check-ins, or mobile applications.

-*Note: Adjust the usage instructions to align with the actual functionalities and workflows of your project.*

 ## Contributing